Arthritis is a term given to a group of conditions that cause pain, stiffness and swelling in a joint.

 How physical activity can help

-Physical activity can help make it easier for you to complete everyday activities by:
+Physical activity can help make it easier for you to do everyday activities.

-- improving your overall fitness, energy levels and sense of wellbeing
+- improve your overall fitness, energy levels and sense of wellbeing

 Regular physical activity will:

-- increase bone strength (reducing the risk of developing osteoporosis)
+- increase bone strength, reducing your risk of developing osteoporosis

-- help you reach and maintain a healthier weight
+- help you reach and maintain a healthy weight

 - improve your balance, posture and coordination

-To get the most benefits, you should be physically active at a moderate-intensity for at least 30 minutes a day on 5 days a week.
+To get the most benefits, you should be physically active at a moderate intensity for at least 30 minutes a day on 5 days a week (or 150 minutes).

-You will know you are doing moderate-intensity physical activity when:
+You will know an activity is moderate intensity when: